Editing the Terrain – Contour Edits

 Open contours

-A single path contour interpolates between the terrain and the path elevation.
+A single path contour blends between the terrain and the path elevation.

 Improving the sketch from above using a path contour for the valley.

 When you want to model a hill side without having to model the entire hill, you want to draw only those parts of the hill's contours that are of interest to you.
-SCALGO Live makes this possible through dividing contours.
-These are open contours that start and end on the boundary of the contour group, and therefore divide the area of the contour group into individual regions.
-Within each region SCALGO Live interpolates between the neighboring dividing contours.
+After drawing the first open contour, edit the blending area to cover the area you are redesigning.
+(Alternatively, start by drawing the blending area using a right-click in the Closed contours tool as described above.)
+Then draw open contours that start and end close to the boundary of the blending area, and therefore divide the area of the contour group into individual regions.
+Within each region Scalgo Live interpolates between the neighboring open contours.

-Modifying a hillside using dividing contours.
-All dividing contours must start and end on the boundary of the contour group.
+Modifying a hillside using open contours.
+Typically the open contours start and end close to the boundary of the blending area.

 Extracting contours from the terrain

-The fifth contour tool is meant for extracting contours from the workspace terrain model.
-After you draw a polygonal boundary for your new contour group, SCALGO Live extracts lines at the chosen elevation interval from the current terrain (that is, with all your other modifications applied).
+The last contour tool is meant for extracting contours from the workspace terrain model.
+After you draw a polygonal boundary for your new contour group, Scalgo Live extracts lines at the chosen elevation interval from the current terrain (that is, with all your other modifications applied).
 You can then add, delete, and modify contours to modify the terrain.

-Instead of drawing a boundary, you can also drag a vector file (GeoJSON, GeoPackage, Shapefile, Tab) with a single polygon into this tool.
+Instead of drawing a boundary, you can also drag a vector file (GeoJSON, GeoPackage, Shapefile, Tab, DWG) with a single polygon into this tool.

 Contours extracted from the terrain.